Former president’s call comes as Tehran impose restrictions ahead of planned rallies.

 Dozens were killed in clashes with security forces and hundreds more were detained by the authorities.

 “Let’s say you suppressed students and silenced them.
-What will you do with the social realities?” his Kaleme website quoted him as saying, referring to the arrests of students in Tehran and other cities that have taken place in the past few days.
+What will you do with the social realities?” his Kaleme website quoted him as saying, referring to wide arrests of students in Tehran and other cities in the past few days.